Illustration of cobot palletizing solution from Rocketfarm

 packaging manager Claus Bjerga

-Cons in Collaborative robots
+Cons of Collaborative Robots

 On the other hand, there are some disadvantages to consider.
 The initial cost of the setup may vary, depending on the specific task.
-There are payload, speed and reach restrictions on each cobot to ensure safety among human interaction.
+There are payload, speed, and reach restrictions on each cobot to ensure safety during human interaction.
 Because of its in-built safety features, it may reduce its operating speed or even stop its production task when it senses human interaction as too close and needs to be reset manually.

 These limitations make cobots very well suited for smaller production lines (low volume/high mix) or very specific small tasks, while they are not very suited for high speed and high volume/low mix production lines.

-What different brands of collaborative robots do exist?
+What different brands of collaborative robots exist?

 Why choose cobots?

-As a general rule of thumb, cobots are perfectly suited for handling low volume, high mix products.
+As a general rule of thumb, cobots are perfectly suited for handling low-volume, high-mix products.
 There are many situations where choosing cobots can be an advantage.

 Examples of why businesses choose to integrate cobots into their production process can be if: